Pre-K Printable Fun

 Wet Cement Oobleck

-Using the recipe for wet cement oobleck have students practice writing letters, numbers, or their name.
+Using the recipe for wet cement oobleck.
+Have students practice writing letters, numbers, or their name.
 Alternative: Add sand to your tray and construction themed letter cards.
 Have students practice writing letters in the sand with their finger or a paintbrush.
+View the Blog Post or

 Picture